 The Malaysian Sarawak pepper is world-renowned for its quality.
-It fetches a higher price than the other origin.
+It fetches a higher price than the other origins.
 And has attracted many pepper farmers around the world to visit the state and see how it’s cultivated.
 And has amazed some of the world’s top chefs.
 Here’s why:

 Strict Quality Control